-Here at the Horniman, we concentrated our research on the ex-situ (away from the natural environment) husbandry of the Agalychnis family of tree frogs.
+Here at the Horniman, we concentrated our research on the ex-situ husbandry of the Agalychnis family of tree frogs.

-In our collection, we have 4 of the 8 Agalychnis species: Gliding tree frogs (Agalychnis spurelli), Lemur leaf frogs (Agalychnis lemur), Black-eyed tree frogs (Agalychnis moreletii) and Red-eyed tree frogs (Agalychnis callidryas).
+In our collection, we have four of the eight Agalychnis species: Gliding tree frogs (Agalychnis spurelli), Lemur leaf frogs (Agalychnis lemur), Black-eyed tree frogs (Agalychnis moreletii) and Red-eyed tree frogs (Agalychnis callidryas).
 (Pictured from left to right below.)

 Of these, all have decreasing population trends and two (Agalychnis moreletii and Agalychnis lemur) are critically endangered.

 What research did we do?

 Our tropical frogs were kept in a purpose built climate-controlled room behind the scenes in the aquarium.
 Research was carried out by life sciences placement students from the University of Manchester.

 Specifically, we looked into tadpole husbandry as there is very sparse previous research into this area.